-Objective 1 Encourage small businesses and support downtown revitalization by exploring grant and funding opportunities.

-Objective 2 Encourage small businesses that add to the vitality of hamlet centers by providing cultural, recreational, and entertainment amenities desired by the community.

-Objective 3

-Utilize placemaking strategies such as annual community events, pop-up holiday markets, farmers markets, public art, and live entertainment to draw residents and visitors to the community, patrons to local businesses, and to activate the public realm.
+- Objective 1 Encourage small businesses and support downtown revitalization by exploring grant and funding opportunities, and educating business owners on how to apply for those opportunities. - Objective 2 Attract small businesses that add to the vitality of hamlet centers by providing cultural, recreational, and entertainment amenities desired by the community. - Objective 3 Utilize placemaking strategies such as annual community events, pop-up holiday markets, farmers markets, public art, and live entertainment to draw residents and visitors to the community, patrons to local businesses, and to activate the public realm.